 by Structured Settlement Watchdog®

-Einstein Structured Settlements is a lead generation website associated with Maryland based JRR Funding LLC. that is marketed as if it were a real company.
+Einstein Structured Settlements was a lead generation website associated with Maryland based JRR Funding LLC. that is marketed as if it were a real company.
 JRR Funding is run by Owings Mills MD high school buddies, Ryan Blank and Richart Ruddie, Jamison Cheway and Anant Gupta whose role in JRR Funding LLC is listed as "Internet Pirate".
 On Jnauary 8, 2018, the Maryland Attorney General banned JRR Funding and other Ruddie Blank associated entities for 7 years after an investigation into their business practices and ordered full restitution to its Marylander victims.

 According to WiseGeek.com, internet piracy is the unlawful reproduction and/or distribution of any copyrighted digital file that can change hands over the Internet.
 This can be done with music files, videos and movies, e-books, software, and other materials.
 Those who engage in this type of piracy can often conduct their entire operation on the Internet, including advertising and sales.
 It has become a worldwide crime problem, because of the relative ease with which it can be committed, even over long distances.

 In addition to the structured settlement road kill serially served up, Einstein is a leading industry brandjacker and routinely uses complaint sites to promote its business.

 Digest of Social Media Road Kill Served Up by Einstein Structured Settlements and those involved, since August 2012.

 1/16/2015 In its review of cash now pusher Nu Point Funding Einstein states that principals of the